From Preferences to Prejudice: The Role of Alignment Tuning in Shaping Social Bias in Video Diffusion Models: Video Model Post-Training and Inference Details

 \section{Video Model Post-Training and Inference Details}

-For post-training during alignment tuning, we used the t2v-turbo-v1 codebase \cite{li2024t2v}, available at \url{https://github.com/Ji4chenLi/t2v-turbo}.
+For \textbf{post-training} during alignment tuning, we used the T2V-Turbo-V1 codebase \citep{li2024t2v}, available at \url{https://github.com/Ji4chenLi/t2v-turbo}.
 A reward model loss scale of 1 was applied.
-The video model was jointly trained with both the reward model loss and the diffusion loss over 200 steps, using data sampled from the WebVideo dataset.

-For inference, we also utilized the same t2v-turbo-v1 codebase.
-Each inference setting was run 10 times with different random seed to ensure consistency and robustness of the results.
+The video model is jointly trained with both the reward model loss and the diffusion loss over 200 steps, using data sampled from the WebVid-10M dataset.
+For \textbf{inference}, we also utilize the same T2V-Turbo-V1 codebase.
+Each inference setting is run 10 times with different random seed to ensure consistency and robustness of the results.